githubnext/blocks/docs/Developing blocks/2 Building your first block.md

 ## View your development server within the Blocks app

-When you visit [localhost:4000](localhost:4000) in your browser, you'll be redirected to the Blocks app with your locally-developed blocks embedded in it.
+When you visit [localhost:4000](localhost:4000) in your browser, you'll be redirected to the Blocks platform with your locally-developed blocks embedded in it.
 You can see your blocks by clicking on the block picker toward the top of the page (they're shown at the top in blue with a plug icon):

 <img alt="Block picker" src="https://user-images.githubusercontent.com/56439/181648955-101b6567-3f9b-44b3-af99-7ef3ca6161b9.png" width="418" />